Showing posts with label fort payne. Show all posts

 Reverse:

 After the war, the depot and hotel continued as the center of life in Stevenson.
-Trains stopped here at mealtimes and passengers ate in the hotel dining rooms.
+Trains stopped here at mealtimes, and passengers ate in the hotel dining rooms.
 Other passengers spent the night here; the hotel is so close to the tracks that it was said the trains "opened the hotel windows and pulled the covers off the beds."
-Generations recalled final passenger
+Generations recalled the final passenger

 A group of citizens saved the depot from destruction during the Bicentennial in 1976 when the last railroad office closed.
 The depot was renovated for use as a community museum, which opened in June 1982.